umglurf/juleol/README.md

 ## Running the application

-To run the application, build an image using the Dockerfile.
-To configure the image, the following environment variables are supported
+To run the application, build an image using the Dockerfile or use the prebuild image.
+To configure the
+image, the following environment variables are supported
  * ```JULEOL_SETTINGS```, the filename to read settings from.
 If this is not set, the following variables can be set (otherwise must be set in the config